|

 Patricia got

-the same treatment, but she refused to quit.
+the same treatment, but refused to quit.
 This

 led to Stage Three.
-Despite the fact that Victoria
+Despite Patricia's presence, in May

 Victoria announced she loved me.
 Frightened, I

-asked her to back off, so she did.
+asked her to back off, and so she did.
 Were there

 friends, but once Victoria began to pursue me, I was

-and admit I wanted Victoria.
+and admit my libido wanted Victoria.
 Of course I wanted

 Victoria!
 I also wanted Sophia Loren and Raquel Welch.